| |

 6. Manage Stress: Chronic stress can negatively impact your gut health.
 Engage in stress-reducing activities such as yoga, meditation, or regular physical exercise to maintain a healthy gut-brain connection.

-7. Get more insights about the gut-brain connection: I highly recommend reading my Heal the Gut, Save the Brain e-book to better understand the science behind the gut-brain axis and take a holistic approach to improving gut and mental health.
+7. Get more insights about the gut-brain connection: I highly recommend reading my Heal the Gut, Save the Brain book to better understand the science behind the gut-brain axis and take a holistic approach to improving gut and mental health.

 8. Get Regular Exercise: Physical activity not only benefits your overall health but also supports a healthy gut microbiome.
 Aim for at least 30 minutes of moderate exercise most days of the week.